Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

 You can **SSH** into your app container and install components.
-However, when your site is restarted, anything that you install will be gone.
+However, when your app is restarted, anything that you install will be gone.
 Why is that?
 That's the way Docker works.
-When your site starts, we run your Docker image and create a Docker container.
+When your app starts, we run your Docker image and create a Docker container.
 Your app runs inside of that container, and the file system contains only what is in the Docker image.
 If your Docker image doesn't install a particular component, it won't be there when your container starts.

 If you want to install a particular component, make sure that you do it in a Dockerfile so that the component is included in your Docker image.
 See [this documentation](https://docs.microsoft.com/azure/app-service/containers/tutorial-custom-docker-image) for full information on how to do that.